Industry Surveys

 Hiring experienced CRMs and improving overall skill levels

-is one of the top strategic considerations for senior leaders in the next two
+is one of the top strategic considerations for senior leaders in

 years.